Rowdy Tellez Player Props: Brewers vs. Mets

-The Milwaukee Brewers and Rowdy Tellez, who went 1-for-4 last time out, take on Max Scherzer and the New York Mets at American Family Field, Tuesday at 7:40 PM ET.
+On Wednesday, Rowdy Tellez (coming off going 1-for-4 with a home run and an RBI) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mets.
+He notched a home run while going 1-for-4 in his last game against the Mets.

 Rowdy Tellez Game Info & Props vs. the Mets